-The owners of a site in St. Albans approached us to design a new house to replace their existing home.
-Following an analysis of their living habits and patterns, a unique typology of residence emerged.
+The owners of a property in St Albans, Hertfordshire, approached us to design a new house that would replace the existing home on the site.
+Following several meetings with the family of five, and a thorough analysis of their living habits, a unique typology emerged.

-The exterior of the building, sympathetic to the design principles and materials of the local context, is an example of how contemporary design can easily blend into a traditional setting without compromising its aesthetics.
+The home’s exterior remains sympathetic to the design principles and materials of the local context.
+It’s a fine example of how contemporary design can blend into a traditional setting without compromising on aesthetics.

 > More information about building a new home